 If you have no plans of using plates, you can always purchase Level IIIA Soft Armor Inserts to offer some kind of stability.
 If you are simply looking for a means of carrying your water, ammo, and other important gear without adding plates, you should consider utilizing a belt system or chest rig instead.

 After you have decided that you do indeed want to use a plate carrier setup, you can begin to consider the various attachments you want to mount on the plate carrier.
 Keep in mind that there is no need for you to fill all available attachment spaces.
 You merely have to keep in mind what things you will be carrying where is the best spot on your armor to access them.

 Keep in mind that armor plates alone are already quite heavy and it will be even heavier once you add all the additional pouches and holsters.
 Make sure you don’t layer numerous pouches on the front as it can increase the risk of snagging.
 See to it that there are no things mounted that might interfere with shouldering weapons and check that hydration tubes and comms cables get routed so they don’t get in your way or act as a snag hazard.

 Also, the pouches mounted on the side must never interfere with your access to the holster or other things on the beltline.
 Lastly, see to it that you don’t add many bulky pouches on top of your magazines since it will just interfere with their ease of use and accessibility.

 3. Consider Your Mission

 With all the different designs available right now, you would want to identify your plate carrier’s use-case.
-The Slick Plate Carrier is perfect for those who work in low profile conditions or people who are searching for an affordable and simple option.
+The LBX Tactical Armatus II Plate Carrier is a low profile plate carrier and offer modularity with different panels depending on your needs.
 This kind of carriers usually have lesser attachments so they are meant for use with modular clip-on panels and chest rigs.